|Autism awareness march in Edinburgh - 2008|

 From the hospital door I walked slowly and heavily toward my hotel room.
 I saw two sides of street lights that flash on the grey sky as if it is a big cross on the heaven......I pray for God ...Jesus ....you are powerful, we trust you, when can you help us end our suffering ........Please save our children!!

 M. Nina, it's been an honour interviewing you even though your story is very sad.
-I hope the powers that be in Fife accept their responsibility for Tianze' care and put together an appropriate care package which will allow regular family contact.
+I hope the powers that be in Fife accept responsibility for Tianze's care and put together an appropriate care package which will allow him to return home to family life, as is his right, and to acknowledge and respect his culture with his parents.

 Bring my autistic son, Tianze, back home to Scotland.